wpeverest/everest-forms/readme.txt

 Yes you can!
 Join in on our [GitHub repository](https://github.com/wpeverest/everest-forms/) :)

 == Changelog ==

+= 1.7.0.1 - 20-07-2020 =
+* Fix - Form status {de}active toggle button.
+* Fix - reCAPTCHA working only for logged in user.
+* Fix - Email subject while using select field smart tag.
+* Fix - Select field placeholder not displayed in enhanced select and not selected in default select.
+* Tweak - Modified `everest_forms_logged_in_user_recaptcha_disabled` with `everest_forms_recaptcha_disabled` hook.

 = 1.7.0 - 15-07-2020 =
 * Enhancement - Add support for form restriction addon.